 - You can convert your intraday position to delivery also known as CNC(Cash and carry), however you should have complete margin amount in your trading account to do so before market gets closed.

-Benefits of Intraday Trading
+What Are Benefits of Intraday Trading?

 One of the major benefit of intraday trading is margin.
 So, let us first understand, how margin works in intraday trading?